 Inclusion at Tenterden Primary Federation

 We aim to provide every child with a happy, caring and supportive learning environment in which they can develop their full potential whatever their needs and irrespective of ability, race and gender.
-Children with Special Educational Needs (SEN) are offered full access to a broad, balanced and challenging education.
+Children with Special Educational Needs and Disability (SEND) are offered full access to a broad, balanced and challenging education.

 At Tenterden Primary Federation, the teaching and learning, achievements, attitudes and well-being of every child matter.
 We recognise that some children require additional support in their learning at given times in their lives.
 Children are considered to have special educational needs if they have a particular need requiring special educational provision that is additional or different.
 Children have special educational needs if they:

 - have a particular learning, emotional, social or behavioral need , that differs from the majority of children of the same age, or